Whether you realize it or not, bartender skills can be valuable life skills. There are two main reasons for this.

 By sales, I’m talking about any people orientated position where you’re essentially selling something.
 That could be over the phone or in-person.
 You could work in a call centre, as a stockbroker, real-estate representative, recruiter, insurance, tech sales, etc.

-My personal favourite.
-Bar owner & bar consultant technically come under this umbrella term too.
+Becoming an entrepreneur is my personal favorite on the list.
+Technically, being a bar owner or a bar consultant come under this umbrella term too.
 There are no requirements to be an entrepreneur which is the best part about it.
 All you need is the will to want to try and make it on your own.

 You could start a business within the industry (brewing your own beer, selling t-shirts, sell pre-mixed cocktails, cocktail-catering company, etc).
 Or you could start something completely different.